zenidith/zenidith/README.md

 🚲  &nbsp; I love cycling on my [Brompton](https://www.brompton.com/).
 I love animals, travel and am interested in record shopping, baking and cryptocurrency.

-🎧 &nbsp; Here are some DJ sets that I have recorded and uploaded to [Mixcloud.](https://www.mixcloud.com/kaynesheenan/uploads/)

-🎵 &nbsp; Here is a playlist of music that I've chosen for anytime, day or night.
+🎧 &nbsp; Here are some DJ sets that I have recorded and uploaded to [Mixcloud.](https://www.mixcloud.com/kaynesheenan/uploads/) and a playlist of music that I've chosen for anytime, day or night.
 I update it now and again!
 [YouTube Music playlist.](https://music.youtube.com/playlist?list=PLu-jfJvgfD00960Tv42A5vCKQjz4EJuop)

 <h3 align="center">Languages and Tools:</h3>